neotechclub/w4-site-report/README.md

 ### 📚 Core Curriculum

 **1. The Static Site Paradigm**
-We dissected the architecture of modern portfolios, advocating for the efficiency of static sites over dynamic ones.
+The organizers broke down the architecture of modern portfolios, advocating for the efficiency of static sites over dynamic ones.
 We emphasized that for personal branding, simplicity is the ultimate sophistication.
 -> **Dynamic Systems:** Identified as resource-heavy environments requiring server-side languages (Node.js, PHP) and database management—overkill for a portfolio.
 -> **Static Efficiency:** Highlighted the speed, security, and zero-cost hosting benefits of pre-built HTML/CSS served directly to the browser.

 **2. The Deployment Pipeline**
 We established a professional workflow utilizing `username.github.io` as the standard naming convention.
 The curriculum moved beyond basic file management into modern version control practices:
--> **Repository Strategy:** Ensuring public visibility to leverage free hosting tiers.
+-> **Repository Strategy:** Ensuring public visibility to leverage free hosting tiers, explaining version control that leveraged `git` and the smaller issues faced during deployment of static pages.
 -> **CI/CD Introduction:** Shifting from manual HTML uploads to automated workflows using GitHub Actions, specifically highlighting the `.github/workflows` integration for streamlined updates.

 ### 🛠️ Applied Workshop: The "Linktree" Alternative
 To maximize output efficiency, we bypassed the "blank canvas paralysis" by implementing the `neotechclub/links-website` template.
 This allowed for immediate engagement with infrastructure rather than styling syntax.